10 Essential PM Software Features

 With the advent of Blogs, Twitter, IM and other rapid-fire media, it is no longer enough to just have a web-based application and say that it is collaborative.
 Verify that the project software solution you are reviewing allows users to truly collaborate (share documents, calendars, discussions, comments, etc.) to facilitate any ambiguity being removed from your projects.

-Would you like to shortcut the research process and get a jump-start on finding project software?
-Try ProjectManager.com FREE for 30 days.
+Try ProjectManager.com free for 30 days.
 You will find all of the features listed above…and then some!
-Plus, it’s an easy to learn, use, and train solution for the long run.
+Plus, it’s an easy to learn solution for your entire team.